MimiCAT: Mimic with Correspondence-Aware Cascade-Transformer for Category-Free 3D Pose Transfer: Introduction

 To address the above challenges, we first construct a large-scale pose dataset containing $\sim$4.4 million pose samples across hundreds of diverse character categories (see Tab.~\ref{tab.datacmp}).
 Using this dataset, we pretrain a shape-aware distribution model that captures the joint distribution of keypoint-wise rotations~\cite{yin2022fishermatch,sengupta2021hierarchical,mohlin2020probabilistic} for characters with varying skeletal structures.
 This pretrained distribution model serves as a regularization for pose transfer and prevents degenerate transformations.
 Following this, we introduce {\name}, a transformer-based~\cite{vaswani2017attention} framework for category-free 3D pose transfer. {\name} features two cascaded transformer modules, which undergo two-stage training.
 In the first stage, a \emph{correspondence transformer} learns a similarity matrix between two sets of keypoints with varying lengths.
 Rather than relying on rigid one-to-one mappings, we incorporate semantic skeleton labels ({\ie}, keypoint names) to establish flexible many-to-many soft correspondences between structurally distinct characters.
 In the second stage, the estimated soft correspondences map initial transformations from the source to the target.
 Conditioned on pretrained shape encoders~\cite{zhao2023michelangelo}, we formulate pose transfer as a conditional generation problem and employ a \emph{pose transfer transformer} to generate realistic target poses.
 This stage employs a self-supervised cycle-consistency loss, eliminating the need for paired cross-category ground-truth.

 To evaluate the transfer quality for category-free pose transfer, we establish a new benchmark based on cross-transfer cycle consistency.
-In addition, following previous works~\cite{liao2022skeleton,wang2023zero,wang2020neural}, we also include humanoid-to-humanoid evaluations for comprehensive comparisons.
-We conduct both qualitative and quantitative experiments to demonstrate that {\name} can effectively transfer poses across 3D characters with significantly different morphologies, outperforming existing methods that are restricted to structual-similar characters.
+Following previous works~\cite{liao2022skeleton,wang2023zero,wang2020neural}, we also include humanoid-to-humanoid evaluations for comprehensive comparisons.
+Through qualitative and quantitative evaluation, we demonstrate that {\name} effectively transfer poses across 3D characters with significantly different morphologies, outperforming existing methods limited to structurallly similar characters.
 Once trained, our model seamlessly supports several downstream tasks, such as text-to-any-character motion generation.

-In summary, our main contributions are as follows: \begin{enumerate} \item We extend the 3D pose transfer task to a broader and more challenging setting, namely \emph{category-free pose transfer}, and construct a novel benchmark based on cycle-consistency evaluation to assess transfer quality. \item We build a large-scale dataset containing millions of character poses across diverse categories, which enables learning 3D pose transfer models under more practical and generalizable conditions. \item We design a novel cascade-transformer architecture, {\name}, that learns many-to-many soft correspondences between keypoints, enabling effective 3D pose transfer across characters with distinct structures. \item We achieve state-of-the-art pose transfer quality and demonstrate the strong potential of our framework for downstream applications.
-Code and dataset will be made publicly available for research purposes. \end{enumerate}
+In summary, our main contributions are as follows: \begin{enumerate} \item We extend the 3D pose transfer task to a broader and more challenging setting, namely \emph{category-free pose transfer}, and construct a novel benchmark based on cycle-consistency evaluation to assess transfer quality. \item We build a large-scale dataset, {\dataname}, containing millions of character poses across diverse categories, which enables learning 3D pose transfer models under more practical and generalizable conditions. \item We design a novel cascade-transformer architecture, namely {\name}, that learns many-to-many soft correspondences between keypoints, enabling effective 3D pose transfer across characters with distinct structures. \item We achieve state-of-the-art pose transfer quality and demonstrate the strong potential of our framework for downstream applications. \end{enumerate}